bdastur/notes/aws/readmev2_1.md

 **Transform** (optional)
 * For serverless applications, specifies version of the SAM to use.
+* To re-use code located in S3.
+* Transform: AWS::Serverless-2016-10-31 is required for AWS SAM template files.

 **Resources** (required)
 * Specifies the stack resources and their properties.
 This is the only component